mxtdsg/hangman/README.md

 6. Trailling white spaces/ Format and style
 7. WordList includes words with special characters. (eg. "-", "()")
 Sol: Random till we find a alphabetical word
+8. Test

+## Tests
+To run all test cases: at root directory `$ python tests/test_game.py`

+1. test_login: Test login/logout
+    includes:
+        test setup
+        test status after setup: not logged in test able to log in successfully
+        test able to log out successfully
+        test able to go to game when logged in test go back home in the middle of the game: still logged in test go to /play, /play/id when not logged in: would direct back home test go to /play/other_players_id: would direct back home
+2. test_game: Test game and scoreboard
+    includes:
+        test guess new letter in the word test guess new letter not in the word test guess already guessed letter / non alphabetical letter test scoreboard track wins
+        test scoreboard track loses

 ## Extension Ideas
 1. User can guess the whole word.